triton-inference-server/server/docs/model_repository.rst

 Each model can have one or more versions available in the model repository.
 Each version is stored in its own, numerically named, subdirectory where the name of the subdirectory corresponds to the version number of the model.
 The subdirectories that are not numerically named, or that have zero prefix will be ignored.
-Each model specifies a :ref:`version policy <section-version-policy>` that controls which of the versions in the model repository are made available by the server at any given time.
+Each model configuration specifies a :ref:`version policy
+<section-version-policy>` that controls which of the versions in the
+model repository are made available by Triton at any given time.

 .. _section-framework-model-definition:

 Framework Model Definition
 --------------------------

-Each model version subdirectory must contain at least one model definition.
+Each model version sub-directory must contain at least one model definition.
 By default, the name of this file or directory must be:

 * **model.plan** for TensorRT models